dicrtarasov/yii2-widgets/src/doc/redactor/README.md

  "yiidoc/yii2-redactor": "*"
 ```

-to the require section of your composer.json.
+To the *require* section of your composer.json.

 Configure
 -----------------